Why are p-values uniformly distributed?

 plot_grid(p1, p2, align = "h")

 See it now, isn’t?
-If not, let’s try adding more data— 30%, 40%, 50% … up to the full dataset.
+If not, let’s progressively add more data—30%, 40%, 50%, and so on, until we reach the full distribution.

 plot_grid(plot_density_decile(0.3), plot_pval_hist(0.3, "left"),